 All the guitars or ukuleles are easy to get to before a lesson or at the beginning of the day and quick to put away afterwards.

 The hooks come in 3 lengths, 100mm for 1 full size guitar, 200mm for 2 guitars and 300mm for 3 guitars per hook.
 The rail can take 3 of any size hook for full size acoustic and electric guitars.

 If you have ukuleles, smaller guitars or other instruments there is room for up to 4 or 5 Ukuleles per hook and up to 4 or 5 hooks per rail.
 This means you can hang 9 - 25 instruments per 1 meter long rail.
 You can mount one rail above another and both sets of guitars will be easily accessible.
 Doing this will allow you to store 18 guitars or up to 50 ukuleles in just 1 meter of wall space.

 Hanging guitars one behind the other saves masses of space and might be the only option in small spaces.

 There is also space for extra bits and pieces, like cables, microphones, headphones and even amplifiers, on hooks in-between the guitars.

 Need any more help?

-I hope that has helped to explain some of the ways guitars can be stored.
-If you need any more help or advice just drop an email to email@example.com and will do our best to help.
+I hope that has helped to explain some of the ways guitars and ukuleles can be stored at home or in schools and colleges.
+If you need any more help or advice just drop an email to firstname.lastname@example.org and will do our best to help.
 If you want to see the full range of GearHooks products, click here.